Estes Maxi Honest John

 Estes Maxi-Brute Honest JohnEstes Maxi-Brute Honest John

 Estes Maxi-Brute Honest John T' thin sheet had enough template for each o' t' parts t' be cut.
+Avast, me proud beauty!
+Begad!
+Blimey!
 I taped the template t' t' balsa strip at a place where t' tape be smaller than t' part bein' cut and then proceeded t' slice the parts off.

 T' launch shoes for t' nose cone are mounted on opposite sides, 180 degrees from each other.
-Avast!
+Arrr!
 T' kit provides a bulb o' cement with which t' do this but I opted t' use epoxy.

-PROs: straightforward and mildly challenging, shiver me timbers, nice looking
+PROs: straightforward and mildly challenging, nice looking

 CONs: none